yogthos/memory-hole/README.md

 ## Features

-- The app uses LDAP to handle authentication
+- The app uses LDAP and/or internal table to handle authentication
 - Issues are ranked based on the number of views and last time of access
 - File attachments for issues
 - Issues are organized by user generated tags
 - Markdown with live preview for issues
 - Weighted full text search using PostgreSQL citext extension

 ## Prerequisites